-Introduction to Psychedelic Therapy for Alzheimer’s Disease
+Introduction to Psychotherapy for Alzheimer’s Disease

 Interestingly, a study from 2020 suggests that psychedelic plant compounds could provide faster and more effective relief for depression than conventional antidepressants.